 - As well a having big chunks of cauliflower in it, the sauce is also packed with ‘hidden’ veg – carrot, celery and onion.
 I’m not usually an advocate of hiding vegetables, as I think Kipper has a right to know what’s in her dinner!
 But in this instance combining them into the sauce gives it a wonderful rich flavour and a thick satisfying texture.
 You can always confess what’s in there, or get your diners to try and guess the secret ingredients – a game we often enjoy at dinnertimes.

-So however you choose to serve it (with bread, rice, or whatever) I hope your family all agrees that this vegan curry knocks your socks off – even if it’s completely mild!
+So however you choose to serve it (with bread, rice, or whatever) I hope your family all agrees that this vegan chickpea and cauliflower curry knocks your socks off – even if it’s completely mild!

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)